catherineisonline/all-projects-directory/README.md

 ## F <a id="f"></a>
 - [PUBLIC ARCHIVE] [FAQ block](https://github.com/catherineisonline/faq-block-javascript) - made with HTML, CSS & Vanilla JavaScript
-- [PUBLIC ARCHIVE] [Forkify](https://github.com/catherineisonline/forkify) - a vanilla JavaScript application that interacts with the Forkify API to fetch and display recipe food data.
+- [PUBLIC ARCHIVE] [Forkify](https://github.com/catherineisonline/forkify) - a vanilla JavaScript application that interacts with the Forkify API to fetch and display recipe food data
 - [Frontend Mentor challenge solutions](https://github.com/catherineisonline/frontend-mentor-challenge-solutions) - all my Frontend Mentor challenge solutions landing page made with HTML, Sass & Vue.
 The repository contains source code for each project

 ## G <a id="g"></a>